michaelschiltz/Japanese_History_1/session 11 - Japan returns to Asia.md

 * Pan-Asianism must be studied in its close relationship with what preceded it, namely Western imperialism.
 Discuss.
 * In the late twentieth century, pan-Asianism may have been revived in the cloak of so-called 'Asian values'.
 Do you believe this comparison is warranted?
 If yes, discuss; if no, discuss.
-* To what degree do yu think pan-Asianism was mainstream rather than a fringe movement?
+* To what degree do you think pan-Asianism was mainstream rather than a fringe movement?

 ### Readings
 Note: compulsory readings have been marked in **bold**